Table of Contents

 Students who qualify to overload under Section 10.3.5d or 10.3.5e may only register for the overload for the following Fall and Winter terms after June 1.

-Students may register for a maximum of 12 credits, including a maximum of 6 credits from correspondence courses, during the Spring/Summer term.
+Students may register for a maximum of 12 credits, including a maximum of 6 credits from self-directed distance learning courses, during the Spring/Summer term.

 The permission of the appropriate Academic Dean is required for registration above the limits specified in Section 10.3.6a.